mahes-a/StagingBuild/README.md

              SET @to_lsn = sys.fn_cdc_map_time_to_lsn(''largest less than or equal'', @end_time);
              SELECT count(1) changecount FROM cdc.fn_cdc_get_net_changes_',pipeline().parameters.SchemaName,'_',pipeline().parameters.TableName,'(@from_lsn, @to_lsn,   ''all'')')

-- Add a if condiiton and only if there are count of records to ingest then we will have to copy the records
+- Add an if condition and only if there are count of records to ingest then we will have to copy the records

   <img width="781" alt="image" src="https://github.com/mahes-a/StagingBuild/assets/120069348/9bc65640-b1a5-4813-b7ba-13e16b502572">